 Is Lemon Oil safe for Cleaning Acoustic Guitar?

 Most people have this question in their mind that what can I use to clean an acoustic guitar?
 Is it safe to clean an acoustic guitar with essential oil?
 Being one of the best household cleaning agents, lemon oil is commonly used in cleaning projects.

 Pure lemon oil can damage your guitar.
 Its acidic nature may dry out the guitar fretboard.
 Commonly, lemon oil guitar products contain very little lemon oil.
 You can easily use such products to clean the fretboards.
-They can remove grime and grit to give your shiny guitar with an enchanting smell.
+They can remove grime and grit to give your shiny guitar an enchanting smell.

 Apply a small amount of lemon solution to the clean cloth or paper towel and rub it into the fretboard.
 Buff out the excess with the clean side of the cloth.

 Don’t use lemon oil products on the maple fretboard.
-Also, never use the household and furniture wood cleaners because they can damage your acoustic guitar.
+Also, never use household and furniture wood cleaners because they can damage your acoustic guitar.

 How to Clean Acoustic Guitar Strings